Teaching outside the Classroom - Using a Visit to Aberdeen Science Centre to Engage Students with the Realities of Science Communication

 - What does Mindfulness have to do with Teaching Chemistry to Undergraduates?
 Dr Sylvia Wehmeier, Lecturer (Scholarship) in Chemistry, School of Natural and Computing Sciences.

-- Use of the University’s Flexible Learning Spaces to undertake problem based learning, Professor Andy Welch, Chair in The Institute for Education in Medical and Dental Sciences, Medical Education, School of Medicine, Medical Sciences and Nutrition.
+- Use of the University’s Flexible Learning Spaces to undertake problem based learning, Professor Andy Welch, Chair in The Institute of Education in Healthcare and Medical Sciences, Medical Education, School of Medicine, Medical Sciences and Nutrition.

 - Inviting Local Refugees into the Classroom to Assist with Language Learning, Dr Khaled Bashir, Lecturer (Scholarship) in Arabic, School of Language, Literature, Music and Visual Culture.